What do you think of the LITRG website?

 In each case, he may argue that a penalty at the lower end of the range should be applicable if he has been helpful and co-operative in his disclosure and given HMRC good and clear information.
 However, as mentioned above, HMRC will not reduce Failure to Correct penalties to below 150% of the unpaid tax in the case of a prompted disclosure.

 For more information on the Requirement to Correct regime, see GOV.UK.

 For more information on offshore penalties more generally, see GOV.UK.

-If you are self-employed, we suggest you also look at our pages on enquiries, penalties and debt.
+If you are self-employed, we suggest you also look at our self-employment page on enquiries.